yaacov/tree-search-language/README.md

 ## Code examples

-For complete working code examples see the cli tools direcotry in the [/cmd](/cmd).
+For complete working code examples see the CLI tools direcotry in the [/cmd](/cmd), see CLI tools usage [here](https://github.com/yaacov/tsl#cli-tools).

 ## Install